giovancombo/DLA-Labs/lab2/README.md

 In order to be able to understand more deeply the logic behind Language Modeling and language models, I coded along with [this video](https://www.youtube.com/watch?v=kCc8FmEb1nY) made by Andrej Karpathy, a tutorial for building an autoregressive GPT language model from scratch.
 The code I produced will be very useful for the entire Lab.

 ## Exercise 1: Warming Up
 In this first exercise, I will train a *small* autoregressive GPT model for character generation, identical to the one in Karpathy's video, to generate text in a particular style.
+Its implementation can be found in the `transformer.py` script.

 Initially, I was tasked with generating text in the style of Dante Alighieri using [this file](https://archive.org/stream/ladivinacommedia00997gut/1ddcd09.txt) (located at `data/divina_commedia.txt`), which contains the complete text of Dante's Divine Comedy.
-After removing some introductory text from the top of the file and problematic characters, I was able to begin training.
+After removing some introductory text from the top of the file and problematic characters, I was able to begin training, launching the `main1.py` script.
 Here are the training settings I used:

 + **5000** steps of training
 + Batch size: **32** and **256**